Polydile/dile-timestamp-to-date/README.md

 # \<dile-timestamp-to-date\>

-Polymer component to show a date, in an appropriate format to human read, from a timestamp
+Polymer component to show a date, in an appropriate format to human read, from a timestamp.

 `<dile-timestamp-to-date>`